People of the Provost Office

 Richard J. Iannelli, Ph.D.

-Interim Director of the Vanderbilt Institutional Research Group
+Interim Executive Director of the Vanderbilt Institutional Research Group

 Richard J. Iannelli is the Interim Director of the Vanderbilt Institutional Research Group, and the Senior Associate Director of Research and Analytics.
-Richard came to Vanderbilt in 1998 to attend the Vanderbilt/VAMC Medical Center professional psychology internship.
+Iannelli came to Vanderbilt in 1998 to attend the Vanderbilt/VAMC Medical Center professional psychology internship.
 Following this, he worked as a staff psychologist at the Vanderbilt Psychological and Counseling Center.
 In 2001 he moved into the Office of Special Projects within the Provost’s Office, and this office became the Vanderbilt Institutional Research Group (VIRG).
-Within VIRG, Richard has worked on all aspects of empirical decisions support, survey research, accreditation, enrollment management, modeling, and predictive analytics.
-Richard earned a PhD in Counseling Psychology from the University of Missouri-Kansas City, MA in Clinical Psychology from Roosevelt University, and his bachelor degree from the University of Mississippi.
+Within VIRG, Iannelli has worked on all aspects of empirical decisions support, survey research, accreditation, enrollment management, modeling, and predictive analytics.
+He earned a Ph.D. in Counseling Psychology from the University of Missouri-Kansas City, MA in Clinical Psychology from Roosevelt University, and his bachelor degree from the University of Mississippi.

 Chief of Staff